10 Best Remote Desktop Software (2026)

 - Privacy mode is only available in premium plans.

-- Mouse support and remote gaming features are not available.
+- Mouse support and remote gaming features aren’t available.

 Best for